 In order to stay in shape for gymnastics, Damhorst tried out for the UCLA D1 Rowing Team.
 The tryout process lasted two months and out of 100 competitors, she made one of the four spots open to walk-ons.

 Rowing practices at 5:30am in Marina del Rey became her new normal, along with continuing to practice gymnastics in the evenings with UCLA’s club gymnastics team.
-With the candle firmly lit at both ends, something had to give; once the rowing coaches found out that she was still practicing gymnastics, they released her from the rowing roster.
+With the candle firmly lit at both ends, something had to give; she decided to stop rowing and focus all her effort on gymnastics.

 Undeterred by these setbacks, Damhorst continued to reach out to D1 gymnastics teams across the country until she received an email from U Penn that they might be interested.
 During this timeframe, she was competing for the UCLA club gymnastics team and helped them win two national titles in Albuquerque, N.M., last April with a first place on bars and a first place in the all-around.